ythirion/ndc-porto-2022/pyramid-clean-architecture.md

 ![Screaming architecture](img/pyramid-clean-architecture/2.jpg)

 - `Screaming Architecture`
-    - Clear what is done by your system
+    - Clear what is done by your system.
+    - Components are not grouped by `what they are` but `what they do`.

 ## Tests Pyramid
 ![Test pyramid](img/pyramid-clean-architecture/3.jpg)